Matthew-P133/TravellingTurfer/README.md

 Built as a project for the MSc in Software Development at the University of Glasgow.

-## Project structure

-At the core of TravellingTurfer is a Django application.
-This is responsible for applying route optimisation algorithms to route optimisation jobs, as well as orchestrating application flow: rceiving and servicing requests from the frontend (custom CSS/HTML/JavaScript, built around leaflet); accessing the SQLite3 database (e.g., to store and retrieve routes); and obtaining real-world A-B distances between pairs of zones for use in distance matrices in route optimisation jobs from routing engine, GraphHopper.

-## Project layout

-/TravellingTurfer/ contains Django settings and configuration.

-Application logic including the route optimisation algorithms, and unit and integration tests can be found in /routing/.

-Frontend code is in /static/.

-/reference_TSP_solutions/ contains route optimisation tasks with know optimal solutions - these can be used to benchmark route optimisation algorithms using benchmark.py.

-/nginx/ and /graphhopper/ contain Dockerfiles and scripts for spinning up these dependencies.

-/db/ is an empty folder which the database goes in.

-Dockerfile, docker-compose.yml and launch.sh in the top level directory are used for deploying the app.

-populate_zones.py is used for populating the database when the app is deployed for the first time.

-requirements.txt contains a list of python dependencies.

-sample.env contains default contents for the .env file containing environment variables needed to run the app.

 ## Usage

 The easiest way to deploy the application locally is with Docker and Docker Compose.
-These instructions are written and tested for linux (but should also work in Windows with Docker-desktop and Windows Subsystem for Linux).
+These instructions are written and tested for Linux (but should also work in Windows with Docker-desktop and Windows Subsystem for Linux).

 To install these in linux run: